tigerbeetle/tigerbeetle/docs/deploy/cluster.md

 contain 2 replicas so that the loss of an entire site would not impair the availability of the cluster.

-If only 2 sites are able to be provisioned, it is recommended to tune the cluster so that at least 4/6 replicas (instead of 3/6 replicas) acknowledge each transaction before commit.
-This would ensure that at least 1 replica in the other site will preserve data durability in the event that an entire site is permanently lost.
-Furthermore, this would ensure that the entire cluster would be able to be repaired once the lost site is restored.

 Sites should preferably be within a few milliseconds of each other, since each transaction must be replicated across sites before being committed.